ShindouMihou/burp/README.md

 - `BURP_SIGNATURE`: Akin to a username, this is used as an initial check over whether the request should be hash-checked.
 This is to reduce resources as requests that do not contain this signature are ignored.

-You also need to create a `git.toml` and `registries.toml` if you want to access private repositories or pull images from the Dockerhub more than 100 times a day, please create them under the `data/` folder in the repository since Burp will copy them over to the server.
+You also need to create a `git.toml` and `docker.toml` if you want to access private repositories or pull images from the Dockerhub more than 100 times a day, please create them under the `~/.burpy/.secrets/` folder in the repository since
+Burp will copy them over to the server.

 An example of a `git.toml` would be: